Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

-flow state: deep concentration, enjoyment, and a sense of progress flushing flux architecture framework -- "a new framework every day" function function -- 1st-class object function -- first-class function
+flow state: deep concentration, enjoyment, and a sense of progress flushing flux architecture framework -- "a new framework a day" function function -- 1st-class object function -- first-class function